forieux/qmm/README.rst

 The ``demo.py`` presents an example on image deconvolution.
 The first step is to implement the operators ``V`` and the adjoint ``Vᵗ`` as callable (function or methods).
-The user is in charge of these operator and the callable must accept a unique parameter ``x`` and return a unique vector.
+The user is in charge of these operators and the callable must accept a unique parameter ``x`` and return a unique vector.
 There is no constraints on the shape, everything is vectorized internally.

 After import of ``mmq``, you must instantiate ``Potential`` objects that